 "must" and "must not" are NOT allowed in ETSI deliverables except when used in direct citation.

-Executive summary

-Introduction

 1 Scope

 The present document will first provide an overview of use cases/scenarios of PDL specific to mobile networks, based on the deliverables published in major existing standardization bodies.
-It aims to form a common view to summarize the key benefits of PDL technology to mobile network domain (including its operation controls and services);
+It aims to form a common view to summarize the key benefits of PDL technology to mobile network domain (including its operation controls and services).

 Within one or multiple operators, utilizing PDL technology can be widely adopted in different domains (e.g. ranging from end users, RAN/core network to service providers) of a mobile network system and different layers (e.g. data flow layer, management layer and business layer), thus this WI will further identify several key issues / challenges / deficiencies to specialize PDL solutions to a mobile network system and its essential impact to the mobile network system architecture, which could refer 3GPP 5G architecture as a base.